zkhan96/obsidian/Usul Fiqh/Quranic words/Umoomu Majaz.md

 title: "Umoomu Majaz"
 enableToc: true
 ---
+## Definition
-Definition: diverting from the literal meaning, towards the culturally understood and accepted meaning.
+Diverting from the literal meaning, towards the culturally understood and accepted meaning.

 Umoom: comes from aam.
 In other words; what the general society deem acceptable.